 - Humidity can damage home property.
 Excess moisture can warp wood, peel paint, fade photographs, and corrode metal.
 For this reason, even if you don’t get a dehumidifier, consider getting a few moisture sensors for your home.

-Do I Really Need a Dehumidifier?
+Do You Need a Dehumidifier?

-All year long, the ideal indoor humidity level is between 45 and 55 percent.
+On average, across a year, the ideal indoor humidity level is between 45 and 55 percent.
 However, fluctuations are normal with the comings and goings of weather, so a humidity level between 30 and 60 percent is often comfortable enough for most people.

 Note that excess humidity is more easily felt in the summer, and anything over 50 percent may contribute to feelings of stickiness, mugginess, and general discomfort.
 Therefore, if you regularly have indoor humidity levels above 50 percent, we recommend buying a dehumidifier.

-What to Look For in a Dehumidifier
+What to Look for in a Dehumidifier

 Commercial dehumidifiers come in three main sizes: 30-pint, 50-pint, and 70-pint.
 The size describes how much moisture it’s designed to pull from the air per day—it has no relation to physical dimensions or reservoir capacity.

 Regardless of the square footage of your home, you should always buy the largest-sized dehumidifier that you can afford.
 The reasoning behind this is simple: